The video has been added successfully.

 Rosella Hightower liked to say of her student Jean-Christophe Maillot, that his life was just a union of opposites.
 In fact, for the current Choreographer-Director of the Ballets de Monte-Carlo, dance combines with theatre, enters the ring under a big top, evolves into the arena of visual arts, is fuelled by the most diverse scores and explores different forms of literature...
-His repertoire draws from the world of art in the broadest sense and each ballet is a sketch book which feeds the following work.
+His repertoire of 80 ballets (35 created in Monaco) draws from the world of art in the broadest sense and each ballet is a sketch book which feeds the following work.
 Thus, over 30 years, Jean-Christophe Maillot has created an ensemble of sixty pieces ranging from great narrative ballets to shorter formats, and where multiple connections reflect a work which forms part of the history and diversity.
 Neither classical nor contemporary, not even between the two, Jean-Christophe Maillot refuses to adhere to one style and designs dance like a dialogue where tradition on pointes and the avant-garde are no longer mutually exclusive.

 Born in 1960, Jean-Christophe Maillot studied dance and piano at the Conservatoire National de Région de Tours, before joining the Rosella Hightower International School of Dance in Cannes until winning the Prix de Lausanne in 1977.
 He was then hired by John Neumeier at the Hamburg Ballet, where he danced in principal roles as a soloist for five years.
 An accident brought his dancing career to an abrupt end.